Poll: Why did you visit my profile? Vote Now!

 C) The person:

-I'm currently seventeen, and in the process of getting through my senior year.
+I'm currently eighteen -- I graduated high school this year (and to think I started this account during my first year.
+Time flies).
 My future plans include going off to university and studying Dutch-English and getting a teaching degree.
 I'm a polyglot: I'm completely fluent in three languages, almost fluent in another two, and learning an additional couple.
 I'm bisexual (and in a relationship).
 I'm an atheist.
 I love make-up, fashion and partying -- but I also spend a fair amount of time learning new things, reading, writing, and editing.
-I do not have any tattoos (yet), but I do have several piercings (seven in one ear, including two stretched lobes, and two in the other, with a rook piercing on its way).
+I do not have any tattoos (yet), but I do have several piercings.
+As of this moment, I have sixteen piercings: two navel piercings, a septum, two stretches (in my left ear, none in my right), a helix and five lobe piercings in my left, and four lobe piercings and a rook in my right.
+I might be addicted.

 D) The critic